Krishna-s-Time-Machine/Time-Machine/src/content/blog/SCAMTEJA.md

 And then, he started the same nonsense from the morning.

 I told him straight up, "First of all, I have zero interest in this so-called job or internship.
 Second, don’t even call it an internship—it’s just a course with a certificate, not real experience.
-I’m studying for knowledge, not for some useless piece of paper.
-It’s a waste of time and money.
-And honestly, time is way more valuable."
+I’m studying to meet society’s expectations because, in the end, people value a degree on paper more than actual skills and worth."

 Then he finally told me the real reason.